xiaoxianyu-office/mm/skills/effects/particletornado.md

 **Attributes:**

-This effect extends the general [Particle Effect](/skills/effects/particles) and uses all attributes from it.

 | Attribute        | Alias | Description                                                   | Default Value | Recommended Value |
 | ---------------- | ----- | ------------------------------------------------------------- | ------------- | ----------------- |
 | maxradius        | mr    | Max radius of the highest tornado “disk” shape                | 5             | 1                 |